The Alamo Legends Bracket

 - Riftforged Orcs

 - Sylvan Kin

 - Up to 25% allies will be allowed, however allies may not take a magical item.

 - Lists are due no later than October 23rd.
 Late lists will result in a loss of Santa Anna points.

 A note on lists:

 Any cheesy dork planning to bring a beardy tooled up army should think twice.
 Anyone who does this will be exposed as the punk he is (all in good fun of course).
 The tournament organizers reserve the right to disallow any army list that is deemed to be terribly unsporting but unless an army list makes us throw up a little in our mouths when we read it, if it's legal, it's getting in the door.
 (Some people just stopped reading, so they will miss the important part)

+But that does NOT mean that your army list is "APPROVED".
+It just didn't make us physically ill.
+Those are not the same things.
 No one is required to like playing against it, or to like you for bringing it.
 If you bring the pain, keep your gob shut when people cast their bad game votes accordingly...

 Also see: Scoring